arista-channel/acws/docs/snippets/login_cv.md

 === "Login Step 1"

-    In the `Organization` box enter the Organization name `tola-atd-##`  where `##` is a 2 digit character between 01-12 that was assigned to your lab/pod, then click “Enter”.
+    In the `Organization` box enter the Organization name provided by the event staff, where `##` is going to be your 2 digit pod number that was assigned to your lab/pod, then click “Enter”.

     ![CloudVision Login](../assets/images/login/00_cvaas_login.png)